 Brokers need a simple-to-navigate, well-designed, and mobile-optimized website at minimum.
 Without one, you’ll likely get glossed over by benefits buyers.
-Maintaining social media profiles also helps you build brand recognition and directly interact with potential and existing clients (more on that in our next here!).
+Maintaining social media profiles also helps you build brand recognition and directly interact with potential and existing clients (more on that here!).
 While word of mouth is still highly important, online reviews are now vital as well.
 Most millennials read online reviews4 before choosing a business or making a purchase.
 Encourage satisfied customers to leave reviews on Google and Yelp.

 These tools are often your first impression on a potential customer in today’s market and can’t be overlooked.
 Once you have their attention, however, you have to keep it to cultivate a long-term relationship.

 Millennials are used to getting fast answers online.
 With so many brokers in the market, they’ll move on to the next option if they can’t get the information they’re looking for immediately.
 Show why you stand out on your homepage without overwhelming users with information.
 Make policy and pricing information easy to find, and provide a search function that lets potential and existing clients find the answers they don’t see right away.